gbgabiola/notes/quotes.md

 > "We awaken in others the same attitude of mind we hold toward them." - Elbert Hubbard

 > "Nothing can dim the light which shines from within." - Maya Angelou

+> "It's not what happens to you, but how you react to it that matters." - Epictetus

+> "To escape criticism: do nothing, say nothing, be nothing." - Elbert Hubbard

+> "Much of the best work of the world has been done against seeming impossibilities." - Dale Carnegie

+> "Bravery is the solution to regret." - Robin Sharma

+> "So many of our dreams at first seem impossible.
+Then they seem improbable.
+And then, when we summon the will, they soon become inevitable." - Christopher Reeve

+> "Attitude is a choice.
+Think positive thoughts daily.
+Believe in yourself." - Pat Summitt

+> "I can accept failure, everyone fails at something.
+But I can't accept not trying." - Michael Jordan

+> "Hardships often prepare ordinary people for an extraordinary destiny." - C. S. Lewis

 ## Success